 Faulty grounding can be dangerous for your family and pets.
 If you install indirect or direct lighting and don’t get the wiring right, the best-case scenario is higher electric bills.
 Electrical shocks can be fatal.

 Contact Turn It On Electric to learn more about ways lighting can enhance your home and increase your property value.
-Whether you’re looking to make a few upgrades or you’re building a new home, our LEEDS (Leadership in Energy and Environmental Design)-certified electricians can work with you to give your home a safer, smarter, and sustainable electrical system.
+Whether you’re looking to make a few upgrades or you’re building a new home, our LEEDS (Leadership in Energy and Environmental Design)-certified team can work with you to give your home a safer, smarter, and sustainable electrical system.